wpswings/mwb-bookings-for-woocommerce/README.txt

 **BOOKINGS PLUGIN ENHANCE CUSTOMER SERVICE BY OFFERING PRODUCTS AS BOOKABLE RESOURCES**

 MWB Bookings for WooCommerce is a robust plugin that allows store owners to transform their time, products, and product-related services into bookable resources.
-This plugin helps you to empower your bookings for WooCommerce as store-based products with bookable solutions, which would be beneficial to almost businesses of all types.
+The bookings plugin for WordPress helps you to empower your bookings for WooCommerce as store-based products with bookable solutions, which would benefit almost all types of businesses.

-**WITH THE MWB BOOKINGS FOR WOOCOMMERCE PLUGIN ON YOUR STORE YOU CAN:**
+**WITH THE BOOKINGS FOR WOOCOMMERCE PLUGIN ON YOUR STORE YOU CAN:**

 * Customers can make conceivable WooCommerce bookings following the flexibility criteria offered by the merchant
 * All booking redundancies can easily be managed using the planner calendar i.e. Bookings Calendar.
-* Merchants can define their additional and included services that customers can choose from at the time of bookings, conveniently.
+* Merchants can define their additional and included services that customers can choose from conveniently at the time of bookings.
 * Offers mobile-friendly booking interface i.e. responsive interface on different devices.
 * Customers can structure their bookings criteria based on their budget, occasion, and requirements.
 * Make WooCommerce booking services more affordable like any other product.